parth-20-07/parth-20-07.github.io/docs/Study Notes/CS Concepts/API/REST API.md

 - R: Read -> GET : Fetch Data from the server
 - U: Update -> PUT : Complete Replacement of resource in server
 - D: Delete -> DELETE : Delete Data from the Server
-- PATCH : Partical Update a resource in Server
+- PATCH : Practical Update a resource in Server

 ### Structure of REST